 The focal point is the quality of the travel experience, combined with strict environment and nature conservation measures, as well as a clear local connection.
 Internationally, this is usually called eco-tourism.

-So are you ready for the white nights of the Swedish summer, or its deep frozen winter scenery and the mysterious northern lights?
+So are you ready for the bright nights of the Swedish summer, or its deep-frozen winter scenery and the mysterious northern lights?

 Try dog sledding to the Ice Hotel, driving a reindeer sleigh with Sami herdsmen, salmon fishing, hiking with pack reindeer in Lapland, sea kayaking, whitewater rafting, canoeing, timber rafting, horse riding expeditions, boat trips in the archipelagos, wolf tracking, fly fishing…And much, much more!